National FPS Practice Test

 C. Tell the family who they need to talk with

-D. Ask the family to with whom they talk when they need help
+D. Ask the family who they talk to when they need help

 7. Providing Emotional Support